-It not only focuses on securing server room, wiring closet, building and building perimeter but also includes securing physical assets from natural disasters, flood, fire, terrorism, theft, vandalism etc. While all Physical locations are different, certain best practices are common in many different types of security plans, which involves many interdependent systems such as CCTV, surveillance cameras, locks, protective barriers, security guards, proper lighting up of parking lots & buildings, access controls etc.
+It not only focuses on securing server room, wiring closet, building and building perimeter but also includes securing physical assets from natural disasters, flood, fire, terrorism, theft, vandalism, etc. While all Physical locations are different, certain best practices are common in many different types of security plans, which involve many interdependent systems such as CCTV, surveillance cameras, locks, protective barriers, security guards, proper lighting up of parking lots & buildings, access controls, etc.

 2. Information Security: Information security measures are designed to protect raw and unprocessed data as well as information derived from those data.

-This category more focuses on electronic data and information and not on actual / physical equipment but includes physical data such as papers, documents etc. Best practices here focuses on data monitoring techniques, data backup policies and procedures also includes monitoring data at rest (e.g. offsite backups).
+This category more focuses on electronic data and information and not on actual/physical equipment but includes physical data such as papers, documents, etc. Best practices here focus on data monitoring techniques, data backup policies, and procedures that also include monitoring data at rest (e.g. offsite backups).